Generators of the Poincar\'e Group for arbitrary tensors and spinor-tensors: Conclusions

-It is worth mentioning that with the results we have obtained here, we could revisit the equations of motion of first-order self-dual models describing massive particles with helicity-1 \cite{townsend pilch e nieuwenhuizen}, 3/2 \cite{deser e kay}, 2 \cite{aragone spin-2}, 5/2 \cite{aragone spin-5/2}, 3, and 4 \cite{aragone spin-3 e spin-4} in $D=2+1$ dimensions in order to show that, after dynamically obtaining the Fierz-Pauli constraints they turn in the Klein-Gordon plus Pauli-Lubanski equations in terms of the generators of the Poincaré algebra $\mathfrak{iso}(2,1)$.
+From our expressions, we can deduce the Fierz-Pauli constraints that must be present in any tensor and spinor-tensor description of massive spinning particles.
+Regarding the general case of arbitrary spin, we have mentioned the technical difficulties involved and paved the way for a general demonstration, see subsection~\ref{sec:higher-rank}.
+Our expressions are also useful for higher rank descriptions.
+In particular, it is possible to confirm the constraints appearing in the model of \cite{renato}, which describes massive spin-1 particles via a symmetric rank-2 tensor $W_{\mu\nu}=W_{\nu\mu}$.
+Such model accommodates self-interacting vertices with super-renormalizable couplings in $D=3+1$, like for example $V = g_o\, (\eta^{\mu\nu}W_{\mu\nu})^3$ which can not be built up via usual vector or Kalb-Ramond anti-symmetric tensor descriptions.
+Moreover, we can also revisit the equations of motion of first-order self-dual models describing massive particles with helicity-1 \cite{townsend pilch e nieuwenhuizen}, 3/2 \cite{deser e kay}, 2 \cite{aragone spin-2}, 5/2 \cite{aragone spin-5/2}, 3, and 4 \cite{aragone spin-3 e spin-4} in $D=2+1$ dimensions in order to show that, after dynamically obtaining the Fierz-Pauli constraints, they turn into the Klein-Gordon plus Pauli-Lubanski equations in terms of the generators of the Poincaré algebra $\mathfrak{iso}(2,1)$.
 For convenience, in Appendix~\ref{app:A}, we provide the expressions for the spin generators for some of these cases.
+In appendix B we demonstrate that our original general expression for the spin operator for arbitrary helicity does satisfy the Lorentz algebra in $D=2+1$.

+Additionally, our readers may also find interesting the works \cite{Lyakhovich:1998ij, Lyakhovich:2000zy} and the more recent ones \cite{oh1,oh2} where explicit models for spinning particles at the level of first quantization (finite number of degrees of freedom) are obtained in different dimensions via the method of the coadjoint orbit of the Poincaré group.